GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/saml/saml.md

 To achieve outbound SAML, the Gluu Server bundles the [Shibboleth SAML IDP]().

-To secure and integrate apps with your Gluu Server SAML IDP, we recommend using the [Shibboleth SAML SP]().
+To secure and integrate apps with your Gluu Server Shibboleth SAML IDP, we recommend using the [Shibboleth SAML SP]().

 ### Inbound SAML
 Inbound SAML single sign-on enables an organization to offer SAML authentication as a front door to their digital service.
 Inbound SAML is a common requirement for SaaS providers that need to support the authentication requirements of large enterprise customers.